davidpham5/blogging-is-back-baby/src/content/amplify/2025-08-05-ai-bubble-will-pop.md

 The reason is,"fundamentally, generative AI does not let companies build something new," argues Ed Zitron in his piece [AI is a money trap](https://www.wheresyoured.at/ai-is-a-money-trap/?ref=ed-zitrons-wheres-your-ed-at-newsletter)

-Meanwhile the [Nilay Patel](https://bsky.app/profile/reckless.bsky.social/post/3lvqn6sjvtc2u), Verge's hype-man for blogs -- golden age tech if I may say -- announced SB Nation is becoming a next gen social network, powered by ActivtyPub.
+Meanwhile, [Nilay Patel](https://bsky.app/profile/reckless.bsky.social/post/3lvqn6sjvtc2u), Verge's hype-man for blogs -- golden age tech if I may say -- announced SB Nation is becoming a next gen social network, powered by ActivtyPub.
 [Ghost also announced](https://aramzs.xyz/noteworthy/ghost-is-building-a-blogger-decentralized-future/) you will be able to publish to fediverse apps, including bluesky.
 Essentially, the future of media is the blog.

 The main thesis of this site is blogging is back, baby.